Cignoraptor-ita/cignotrack/README.md

 Cignotrack have this features:

 - Read whois database
-- Extract and analyze the metadata of documents
+- Extract and analyze the metadata of the images in the website (documents/pdf analysis is suspended for moment)
 - Extract emails and words of interest about the organization
 - Web screenshot
 - Social media tracking.